wenewzhang/mixin_network-nodejs-bot2/README2.md

 }
 ```
 When bot send token to user successfully, the jsData.amount is negative.
-When user send token to user, the jsData.amount is positive.
+When user send token to bot, the jsData.amount is positive.

 A full app2.js can find [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/app2.js)